agsh/onvif/README.md

 ## Promises

-Right now master branch have a `onvif/promises` namespace that provides promisified version of Cam constructor returns an object with the same methods as described below or in documentation but returns promises.
+Right now master branch have a `onvif/promises` namespace.
+It have promisified version of Cam constructor which returns an object with the same methods as described below or in documentation but returns promises instead of callback function.
 Short example of common usage is here:

 ```js